jundalisay/superb/content/en/research/pythagoras/life/chapter-10.md

 ---
-title: "The Policies for Boys"
+title: "The Policies for Boys and Women"
-heading: "Chapter 10"
+heading: "Chapters 10-11"
 weight: 14
 author: "Iamblichus"
 image: "/covers/lifepyi.png"
-description: ""
+description: "Pythagoras advised the boys to neither revile any one, nor take vengeance on those that reviled"
 icon: "/icons/py.png"
 ---